olihensel/scanprep/README.md

 Valid qr codes:

 - SPLIT or DOC\d{4} (DOC00000-DOC99999): new document starting with current document
-- SPLITNEXT: new document with next document, current page is discarded (used for blank seperator pages)
+- SPLITSKIP: new document with next document, current page is discarded (used for blank seperator pages)

 ## usage with docker-compose